chriscross03/melo/client/README.md

 - took a break cuz family, today i took some feedback from mi amigos
 - working on backend next biggest goal

+### 8/22

+- almost-final version
+- to deploy main branch to gh-pages branch do the following in main branch
+  - cd client
+  - npm run deploy